 Q&A with Todd Christy: General Manager, Raleigh

-I see you’ve been at Slalom since 2013 and were a founder of a software company before that.
-Can you tell me about your career before you came to Slalom?
+You’ve been at Slalom since 2013 and were a founder of a software company before that.
+What can you tell us about your career before you came to Slalom?

 I graduated college as an engineer and took a pretty traditional software job for the first couple of years.
 I was definitely a low man in that group but learned a ton from those around me.
-I had a bunch of friends that were flying all over the world doing consulting, and I thought that was kind of a cool thing at the time.
+I had a bunch of friends who were flying all over the world doing consulting, and I thought that was kind of a cool thing at the time.
 My fiancée was one of those.
 And I said, “Hey, this Andersen Consulting [now Accenture] thing looks pretty interesting.”
-So that’s how I got my first taste of consulting.

 I joined Andersen, was there for about four years, and I really liked it.
 But at the time, the dot-com boom was rising, and there were a lot of startups.
 I wanted to get in on that, so I left with a colleague of mine and we started a consulting company, which transformed into an enterprise mobility software company.
 I came up with a software idea and did a lot of the early engineering.
 I was a founder and CTO of that business and built a large team.
 We had about 200 employees.

-We were writing software for Pocket PCs, which was one of the very old-school devices—early, early BlackBerrys.
+We were writing software for Pocket PCs, which was one of the very old-school devices.
 These were the very early days of enterprise mobility before companies were using mobile devices for anything other than email at best.
 Most mobile devices at the time weren’t even connected.

 Congrats on your success.
-Obviously you’re an entrepreneurial person.
+You’re obviously an entrepreneurial person.
 How does that itch get scratched at Slalom?

-I love the team in Boston and love the business we’re building there.
-But I’m excited about my very different challenges ahead—the excitement, opportunity, innovation, entrepreneurialism, and terror all rolled into one that is starting a new business in Raleigh.
-We’ll be under the protective umbrella of a $2 billion business that has done this 39 times before.
-It’s hard to find an opportunity like that.
-It’s pretty darn entrepreneurial, and I’m excited about that.
+I loved the team in Boston and love the business there.
+But I was excited about the very different challenges of Slalom Raleigh—the excitement, opportunity, innovation, entrepreneurialism, and terror all rolled into one that is starting a new business from the ground up It’s hard to find an opportunity like that.
+It’s pretty darn entrepreneurial.